qmoya/webmidi/README.md

 Starting with version 77, [Chrome deprecates Web MIDI usage on insecure origins](https://www.chromestatus.com/feature/5138066234671104).
-This means that, going forward, the page will need to be hosted on a secure origin (e.g. `https://`, `localhost:` or `file:///`) and the user will need to explicitely authorize usage (no matter if `sysex` is used or not).
+This means that, going forward, the page will need to be hosted on a secure origin (e.g. `https://`, `localhost:` or `file:///`) and the user will need to explicitly authorize usage (no matter if `sysex` is used or not).

 ## Quick Start